-Throughout her music there are themes that frequently appear including love, peace, faith, prayer and worship permeate Dreams & Visions.
-Although English is the predominant language on all of Mary-Kathryn’s albums, she has also sung in Hebrew as well as the Sou-Sou language from Benin, West Africa.
-At times, Mary-Kathryn sings “in the Spirit” where her vocalizations are either sounds or unknown languages, although they variously resemble Mid-Eastern, Gaelic, French or American Indian voices.
+Throughout her music there are themes that frequently appear including love, peace, faith, prayer, worship and angels.
+In addition to singing English lyrics, on previous recordings Mary-Kathryn has sung in Hebrew as well as the Sou-Sou language from Benin, West Africa.
+At times Mary-Kathryn sings “in the spirit” where her vocalizations are either sounds or unknown languages although they variously resemble Mid-Eastern, Gaelic, French or American Indian voices.
 “As with any language that is sung, you don’t have to understand it to enjoy it,” she explains.